elimxim/jcqa/README.md

 # Java Concurrency Interview Questions

-This is a collection of questions that, in my opinion, are the most interesting to ask during an interview.
+This is a collection of questions that I heard during an interviews or found while reading.
-This is not a complete collection.
-I hope new interesting ideas for questions will be added in the future.

 ---